bonnie-mcconnell/bonnie-mcconnell/README.md

 CS + Statistics double major at Massey University, New Zealand.
 In my second year and building things to understand them.

-I'm interested in the intersection between statistical thinking and software engineering: ML infrastructure, ranking systems, quantitative methods, and systems that can explain what they're doing and why.
+I'm interested in the combination of statistical thinking and software engineering: ML infrastructure, ranking systems, quantitative methods, and systems that can explain what they're doing and why.